sudheerj/reactjs-interview-questions/README.md

 46. ### What are fragments?

-    It's common pattern in React which is used for a component to return multiple elements. *Fragments* let you group a list of children without adding extra nodes to the DOM.
+    It's a common pattern in React which is used for a component to return multiple elements. *Fragments* let you group a list of children without adding extra nodes to the DOM.

     ```jsx harmony
     render() {